DecafFries/Case-study-How-does-a-bike-share-navigate-speedy-success/README.md

 1. How should you organise your data to perform analysis on it?
     - I should consider dividing the data into two main groups, one for casual users and one for member users; also consider
 2. Has your data been properly formatted?
-    - Yes, I have done all the necessary conversion during the process stage.
+    - Yes, I have done all the necessary conversions during the process stage.
 3. What surprises did you discover in the data?
-    - It surprises me that although the casual users have less rides than member users, they have much higher average duration than member users.
+    - It surprises me that although the casual users have fewer rides than member users, they have a much higher average duration than member users.
 4. What trends or relationships did you find in the data?
-    - First observation is what has been explained in question 3.
+    The first observation is what has been explained in question 3.
     - In general, member users spent more rides during weekdays than weekends, however, casual users spent more rides during weekends instead.
-Member users and casual users posess similar trend using bike service throughout the year, both ride most during July and August.
+Member users and casual users possess similar trends using bike service throughout the year, both ride most during July and August.
-    - Member users spent nearly identical time during weekdays while spent slightly higher time during weekends, similarly when comparing the average duration throughout different months of the year we can also see they don't differ much with each other.
-Casual users spent highest time during weekends, with slightly lower time spent during Mondays and Fridays, then a bit lower time spent during Tuesdays, then Thursdays and Wednesdays; they also spent more time during May - August and spent less time during November - January.
+    - Member users spent nearly identical time during weekdays while spending slightly longer time during weekends, similarly when comparing the average duration throughout different months of the year we can also see they don't differ much from each other.
+Casual users spent the highest time during weekends, with slightly less time spent on Mondays and Fridays, then a bit less time spent on Tuesdays, then Thursdays and Wednesdays; they also spent more time during May-August and spent less time during November-January.
-    - Member users have consistent maximum ride time throughout the week and the year, while casual user could have dramatic irregular spikes spent on bike riding, indicating some rides can last for a couple of days, which requires our attention for a further investigation.
+    - Member users have consistent maximum ride time throughout the week and the year, while casual users could have dramatic irregular spikes spent on bike riding, indicating some rides can last for a couple of days, which requires our attention for further investigation.

 5. How will these insights help answer your business questions?
     - These insights are beneficial for us to investigate the major differences between member users and casual users.